lydiastepanek/pen-loop-dot-io-archive/src/content/posts/i-built-an-anti-phishing-app-heres-what-i-learned-and-why-i-hate-stripe.md

 categories: ["entrepreneurship"]
 ---

-*Note: After reading this post, uou may want to read my follow up to this blog post, Starting Over, which explains why I've open sourced Too Phishy and made it free.*
+*Note: After reading this post, you may want to read my follow up to this blog post, [Starting Over](/starting-over), which explains why I've open sourced Too Phishy and made it free.*

-To reduce procrastination and become faster at launching my projects, I’ve set the goal to launch 12 cybersecurity startups in 12 months.
+To reduce procrastination and become faster at launching my projects, I’ve set the [goal](/im-building-12-cybersecurity-startups-in-12-months) to launch 12 cybersecurity startups in 12 months.
 A few weeks after every launch, I do a debriefing on what I learned.
-Yesterday, I launched my third project, Too Phishy, an anti-phishing Gmail add-on.
+Yesterday, I launched my third project, [Too Phishy](https://workspace.google.com/marketplace/app/too_phishy/802749066565), an anti-phishing Gmail add-on.

 I created Too Phishy to improve my ability to detect cleverly made phishing scams.
 I needed a tool — one that was easy and intuitive — to help when my better judgement wasn't enough.

-I expected to build this project in two months.
-In the end, it took four months.
-Here’s what happened.

 ## 🌪️ Wait, didn’t I already launch a product called Is This Phishy?
 What happened to that?
-Despite boasting 400 monthly active users in its first two months, my first project, Is This Phishy, saw its active user base drop down to one by its third month.
+Despite boasting 400 monthly active users in its first two months, my first project, [Is This Phishy](https://isthisphishy.io/), saw its active user base drop down to one by its third month.
 (Hi dad!)

 ![](/images/posts/funeral.jpg "funeral")
 <div class="image-caption">Please bow your heads for a moment of silence.</div>